Understanding Hypnotherapy; Facts, Myths, and How It Works

 Most of all, choose someone who feels grounded, transparent, and respectful of your autonomy.

-• Titles Hypnotherapy, Hypnotherapist, Clinical Hypnotherapist sometimes used interchangeably.
-Hypnotherapy is the modality for this form of work.
+Hypnotherapy is the modality for this form of work using hypnosis to facilitate the work.
 The title hypnotherapist can be used by practitioners with widely varying levels of training.

 A Clinical Hypnotherapist typically has more extensive formal education, formal clinical training, supervised practice hours, and a deeper focus on ethics, scope of practice, and client safety.